GSA/Section508.gov/_pages/acquisition/2026-08-25-sell-acr-supplement.md

 #### What Vendors Should Include in the ACR Issue Detail Supplement

-As a best practice, vendors can provide the ACR Issue Detail Supplement as an additional page in the same document as the full ACR (often created using a VPAT <span>&trade</span>) or add product, version, manufacturer, and point of contact information to the supplement if provided in a separate document.
+As a best practice, vendors can provide the ACR Issue Detail Supplement as an additional page in the same document as the full ACR (often created using a VPAT<span><sup>&trade;</sup></span>) or add product, version, manufacturer, and point of contact information to the supplement if provided in a separate document.

 <ol id="vendor-to-do" start="1">
   <li><strong>Indicate severity using one of the following:</strong>